Anesthetic Techniques and Phase I Risk

 Test Your Knowledge

-After a spinal anesthetic, a patient develops hypotension, bradycardia, and reports that breathing feels difficult.
+After a spinal anesthetic, a patient develops hypotension, bradycardia, and reports that breathing feels difficult, with new numbness in the hands.
 Which concern best fits this pattern?

 A